 - 1 tsp chopped Italian parsley (optional, for garnish)

 - Preheat oven to 400ºF (205°C).
 Carefully slice the chicken breast in half horizontally so that you end up with two thinner breast cutlets.
 Working one at a time, place a chicken breast cutlet between sheets of plastic wrap and flatten with a meat pounder or back of a frying pan into even thickness, about 1/4-inch, and season on both sides with salt and pepper.

 - Arrange the asparagus in a tight single layer on a baking sheet.
 Drizzle with half of the olive oil.
 Season with salt and pepper.
 Turn the asparagus, so they’re evenly coated in the oil and seasonings and in a single layer.
 Roast until crisp-tender, 12 to 20 minutes depending on the thickness of the asparagus.
 Reduce oven temperature to 300ºF (150°C).

 - Meanwhile, in a shallow bowl, stir together half of the Dijon mustard, one-fourth of the heavy cream, and the water.

 - Place the chopped pecans in a shallow bowl.

 - Dip the chicken into the Dijon cream, then into the chopped pecans, turning and pressing gently to evenly coat each chicken piece with pecans.

-- Meanwhile, deglaze the sauté pan with the remaining 3 tablespoons heavy cream, remaining 1 tablespoon Dijon mustard, and 1/8 teaspoon salt and a few grinds of pepper.
+- Meanwhile, deglaze the sauté pan with the remaining heavy cream, Dijon mustard, and salt and pepper to taste.

 - Serve the chicken with the Dijon cream sauce and roasted asparagus.